NYUGameCenter/UnityResources/README.md

 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 Git is easy to learn and has a tiny footprint with lightning fast performance.
 It outclasses SCM tools like Subversion, CVS, Perforce, and ClearCase with features like cheap local branching, convenient staging areas, and multiple workflows.

+### NYU Unity Git Config ([Link](https://github.com/NYUGameCenter/Unity-Git-Config))

+Whenever possible, it's always recommended to use the NYU Unity Git Config, as it will help prevent common issues using Git with Unity.
+Follow these instructions _exactly_, and make sure you do them all!

 ### GitHub([Link](http://www.github.com))

 -   GitHub is a free git repository hosting service.
 GitHub provides a Web-based graphical interface, as well as access control and several collaboration features, such as a wikis and basic task management tools.